-A Chirotron measured a persons weight utilizing 4 quadrants, heel and insole of each foot.
+A Chirotron Chiropractic scale measured a persons weight utilizing 4 quadrants the heel and insole of each foot.
 A Chiropractor then used the measurements to analyze the health of a person's spine.

 It took 8 readings, 1 per second so the doctor could also see the sway of a person which indicated balance.

-The goal in this project was to convert the old original Chirotron electronics to new Arduino technology, have it operate wireless over WiFi, so it can be operated by any device, a tablet, smart phone or desktop computer.
+The goal in this project was to convert the old original Chirotron electronics to new micro-computer (Arduino) technology, have it operate wireless over WiFi, so it can be operated by any device, a tablet, smart phone or desktop computer.

-So the challenge begins.
+So the challenge began.
 (Note: click on an image to see it full size.)

 First I took it apart and found it to be a very well designed unit.